This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

-Indirect flow cytometry analysis of live intact human THP-1 monocytic leukemia cell line:___ Cells + goat anti-rabbit-AlexaFluor-488 secondary antibody.
+Cell surface detection of EphB1 in live intact human THP-1 monocytic leukemia cell line:___ Cells + goat anti-rabbit-AlexaFluor-488 secondary antibody.

 ___ Cells + Anti-EphB1 (extracellular) Antibody (#AER-021), (1:15) + goat-anti-rabbit-Alexa-488.

 Expression of EphB1 in rat PC12 cellsCell surface detection of EphB1 in live intact rat PC12 pheochromocytoma cells.
 A. Extracellular staining of cells with Anti-EphB1 (extracellular) Antibody (#AER-021), (1:100), followed by goat anti-rabbit-AlexaFluor-594 (red).
 B. Live image of the cells.
 C. Merge of the two images.

 - Chen, Y. et al. (2012) Cell.
 Signal.
 24, 606.

 - Pasquale, E.B.
 (2005) Mol.
 Cell Biol.
 6, 462.

 - Du, J. et al. (2007) Curr.
 Pharm.
 Des.
 13, 2507.

 - Wu, J. and Luo, H. (2005) Curr.
 Opin.
 Hematol.
 12, 292.